DavidSaldivia/tm_solarshift/docs/source/simulation.rst

 .. autoclass:: tm_solarshift.general.Simulation

-Once the settings are defined, you need to run the simulation using the ``Simulation.run_simulation()``.
+Once the settings are defined, you can to run the simulation using the :py:meth:`~tm_solarshift.general.Simulation.run_simulation()`.
 This method is design for the specific DEWH application.

 .. automethod:: tm_solarshift.general.Simulation.run_simulation

+.. _time-params:

 The TimeParams() object
 -------------------------

 This defines the temporal settings.
-The attributes
+The attributes are:

 .. autoclass:: tm_solarshift.general.TimeParams(type)